lkysow/consul-on-kubernetes-workshop/canary-deploy.md

 ## L7 Configs

-We're going to deploy a single new instance of our `db` service, which L7 configs do we need to ensure no traffic is routed to it (at first) until we purposely send traffic there?
+We're going to deploy a single new instance of our `db` service.

+**📝Exercise: which L7 configs
+do we need to ensure no traffic is routed to it (at first) until we purposely send traffic there?**

 <details>
 <summary>Hint</summary>